Andrés Escobar

 Andrés Escobar Saldarriaga (/es/; 13 March 1967 – 2 July 1994) was a Colombian professional footballer who played as a centre-back.
 He played for Atlético Nacional, BSC Young Boys, and the Colombia national team.
 Nicknamed The Gentleman, he was known for his clean style of play and calmness on the pitch.

-On 2 July 1994, Escobar was murdered in the aftermath of the 1994 FIFA World Cup, reportedly as retaliation for having scored an own goal which contributed to Colombia's elimination from the tournament.
+Escobar was murdered in the aftermath of the 1994 FIFA World Cup, reportedly as retaliation for having accidentally scored an own goal which contributed to Colombia's elimination from the tournament.
 His murder further tarnished the image of the country internationally.
 Escobar himself had worked to promote a more positive image of Colombia, earning acclaim in the country.

 Escobar is still held in high regard by Colombian fans, and is especially mourned and remembered by Atlético Nacional's fans.

 Early life

 Andrés Escobar Saldarriaga was born in Medellín on 13 March 1967.
 He grew up in a middle-class family.
 He attended Colegio Calasanz and graduated from Instituto Conrado González.
 He participated in school football teams before becoming a professional football player.

-His father is Darío Escobar, a banker who founded an organization that gives young people the opportunity to play football instead of being on the streets.
+His father was Darío Escobar, a banker who founded an organization that gives young people the opportunity to play football instead of being on the streets.
 His brother, Santiago, is a former footballer who played alongside Andrés at Atlético Nacional before moving into team management in 1998.

-Career
+Club career

 Escobar was a defender throughout his career.
 His jersey number was 2, and he was known by the nicknames "El Caballero del Fútbol" ("The Gentleman of Football") and "The Immortal Number 2".
 In his club career, he played for Colombian club Atlético Nacional and Swiss club Young Boys.

+First spell at Atlético Nacional

-He helped Nacional to win the 1989 Copa Libertadores.
+He joined the youth team of Atlético Nacional in 1985 and would debut for the senior team in 1986.
+He finished as runner-up in the 1988 Primera A, and he helped Nacional to win the 1989 Copa Libertadores and the 1989 Copa Interamericana.

+He scored his first goal for Nacional during the 2–1 victory against Deportivo Quito during the Copa Libertadores group stage on 13 March 1989.

+Young Boys

+Escobar joined 1.
+Liga club Young Boys on a six-month deal in January 1990 and he made his debut on 25 February 1990 during the 1–1 draw against St. Gallen.
+He left the club on 20 August 1990 after playing only eight matches.

+Return to Atlético Nacional

+He rejoined Atlético Nacional in late August 1990.
+He won his only Primera A title in 1991, finishing runner-up again in 1990 and 1992.

 Prior to the 1994 World Cup, Escobar was reported to have been offered a contract by AC Milan.